Corporate Sustainability Reporting Directive: Quick Guide

 What is the Corporate Sustainability Reporting Directive (CSRD)?

-The EU’s Corporate Sustainability Reporting Directive (CSRD) is a new law that requires large companies to report on their sustainability performance.
-Here we summarize its key points.
+The Corporate Sustainability Reporting Directive (CSRD) is a new law from the European Union (EU) that requires large companies to report on their sustainability performance.

 The CSRD is a significant step forward for sustainability reporting in the EU.
 It will provide investors and other stakeholders with more comprehensive and comparable information about the sustainability performance of large companies.
 This information can be used to make informed decisions about where to invest and to hold companies accountable for their sustainability impacts.

 The CSRD applies to European companies that are listed or meet at least two of the following criteria:

 - More than €40 million in annual turnover

 It also applies to some non-EU companies if they have two consecutive years of net revenue in the EU of over of €160 million and a listed EU subsidiary with net turnover above €40 million in the preceding year.